M4gOo/Microsoft/MS Office365 and O365 .md

 is combined the core productivity apps such as Word, Excel, PowerPoint, OneNote, Outlook, etc., and the collaboration and communication services such as Microsoft Exchange, SharePoint, and Skype for Business.

+Office 365 gives different licenses.
+When creating a user on Product step, In the Apps option you can remove/add access
+\
+In the optional settings is possible to give specific admin permissions
+\
+to login use login.microsoft.com

 ### Microsoft 365

+When you assign M365 to your company it will create a Domain, this is different from the domain  created in server 2012 AD, for example.

 is a cloud-based service that includes the same Office apps and services, plus Windows 10, and Enterprise Mobility + Security